-

 Can third parties voluntarily join arbitration proceedings?
 If all parties agree to the intervention, is the tribunal bound by this agreement?
 If all parties do not agree to the intervention, can the tribunal allow for it?

-As already mentioned, Article 24 L. 5016/2023 explicitly regulates the matter of the intervention of third parties to pending arbitral proceedings, providing that the arbitral tribunal has the power to accept that a person joins in the arbitral proceedings, as a claimant, respondent, or third-party intervener with a legal interest in the resolution of the dispute already submitted to arbitration, under the condition that said person is already bound by the arbitration agreement or agrees to be bound by the arbitration agreement at hand.
+Article 24 L. 5016/2023 explicitly regulates the matter of the intervention of third parties to pending arbitral proceedings, providing that the arbitral tribunal has the power to accept that a person joins in the arbitral proceedings, as claimant, respondent, or third-party intervener with a legal interest in the resolution of the dispute already submitted to arbitration, under the condition that said person is already bound by the arbitration agreement or agrees to be bound by the arbitration agreement at hand.
 In the second case, the initial parties to the proceedings need to consent for the third party to enter into the arbitration agreement.
 Therefore, third parties may voluntarily intervene in the proceedings, provided that they are bound by the arbitration agreement at hand.
 This is the only precondition described in said Article.
 On the contrary, the provision does not require the agreement of the parties.
 Therefore, the participation of third parties in the arbitral proceedings is only subject to the arbitral tribunal’s discretion.
-In deciding on whether to grant such applications, the arbitrators shall first hear the parties’ views on the matter and take into account the circumstances of the case, such as the current stage of the proceedings and the expediency of a single adjudication of all disputes.
+In deciding on whether to grant such applications, the arbitrators shall first hear the parties’ views on the matter and consider the circumstances of the case, such as the current stage of the proceedings and the expediency of a single adjudication of all disputes.

 -